 River Rules & Etiquette

-- The river is a quiet place: leave portable radios behind.
+The river is a quiet place: leave i phone speakers behind.
 Respect the rights of private property owners, and other river users.
 Stay off private property, be quiet when approaching anglers, and keep horseplay confined to your group.

 Individuals failing to abide by these rules can expect to receive appropriate fines by the Michigan Department of Natural Resources and the Crawford County Sheriff Department

 All persons using a boat, canoe or kayak from this livery are advised that, pursuant to Public Act 183 of 2006, an owner of a non-motorized livery boat is not liable for an injury to, or the death of, a user of the non-motorized livery boat resulting from a risk inherent in the use or operation of a non-motorized boat.

 Risks inherent in the use or operation are: